Frank's Cock: Legacy

 Frank's Cock won several awards at domestic and international film festivals.
 At the 1994 TIFF it won the NFB–John Spotton Award, given for the best Canadian short film.
 The jury cited Frank's Cock for its "evocative images, ... impeccable writing and mise-en-scène, ... moving depiction of the universal human experiences of love and loss in the age of AIDS, and especially for its success in shaking our preconceptions".
 The selection included C$2,500 in prize money and a further C$2,500 worth of film processing.
 When accepting the award, Hoolboom quipped "Frank's Cock has never seemed so large"; Waugh, however, suggests that the title "caused more embarrassment than mirth" when it was read during the citation.
 Special citations were also read for Andrew Munger's Make Some Noise and Philip Hoffman's Technilogic Ordering.

 That year the film won a Golden Leopard at the Locarno International Film Festival in Locarno, Switzerland.
 At the Ann Arbor Film Festival in Ann Arbor, Michigan, Frank's Cock won Best Dramatic Film.
 The Canadian Filmmakers' Distribution Centre, which has distribution rights for the film, notes further awards at the Interfilm Festival in Berlin and Second Prize Experimental at the Big Muddy Film Festival in Carbondale, Illinois (both 1995), while Hoolboom records Frank's Cock as receiving an honourable mention at the University of Oregon's Queer Film Fest (1994).

 The script for Frank's Cock has been published several times, including in the script anthology By the Skin of Their Tongues and in the Journal of Film and Video (both 1997).
 The film influenced Adam Garnet Jones' Secret Weapons (2008), commissioned by the Canadian Filmmakers Distribution Centre in celebration of its fortieth anniversary.
-However, unlike Frank's Cock, Secret Weapons focused on an LGBT identity within Canada's native community.
+However, unlike Frank's Cock, Secret Weapons focused on an LGBTQ identity within Canada's native community.

-After his success at the TIFF, Hoolboom directed numerous further films, many showing a "fascination with its impermanence"; several, including Letters From Home, dealt explicitly with AIDS.
+After his success at the TIFF, Hoolboom directed numerous further films, many showing a "fascination with its impermanence"; several, including Letters from Home, dealt explicitly with AIDS.
 Rennie, who had also received critical acclaim for his supporting role in Mina Shum's Double Happiness (1994), later became known for playing villains in Hollywood films.